gvwilson/sensibleadventures/cloudherd/new.md

 "I love you too, daffodil."
 They held each other for a moment, one wondering when the other had gotten so big, the other wondering when the first had gotten so small, and then Noxy left.

+## Chapter 6: The Coming Storm

+Afternoon was flirting with evening by the time Aft returned on Pillow.
+"She was huddled up in the canyon above Tinker's Creek," he told Indy, his face set in an even deeper scowl than usual.
+"She was skittish like I've never seen her.
+Managed to spook a whole graze of wildings, too.
+One poke and it'll turn into a stampede."

+Indy nodded.
+Aft had found her up on the wall, where she had come to check on Noxy's progress.
+The two adults were looking west, where sheets of cirrus were gathering above the peaks.
+"Then let's hope nothing pokes them," she said after a moment.
+"Although the way this day's gone..."

+Noxy kept her eyes on her thimbleberries.
+She had learned a long time ago that if she didn't draw attention to herself, adults would sometimes forget that she could hear them.
+She had learned a lot about cloudherding and negotiating with traders that way, along with a few things about her mother's youthful misadventures that she was definitely not supposed to know.

+After a few more details about the wild clouds he'd seen and a barbed comment about whether there was anything his father wouldn't do to impress people, Aft nodded a goodbye and left.
+"Finish those later," Indy told Noxy, her eyes still on the gathering clouds.
+"We have other chores right now."

+Stale was no stranger to storms.
+When bulls battled each other in the dead of winter, the snow fell so thick and so fast that people had to string ropes between the houses to find their way.
+And in the summer, when nimbus clouds that had stayed in the north to give birth flew south to rejoin their herds, the sky could darken in the time it took to sing a nursery rhyme.
+When that happened, the villagers knew it was time to tie their shutters closed and get the goofs indoors, because the rain was going to come down in sheets instead of drops.

+"I am from Thind," Kulbinder growled when Indy told him why she wanted the soldiers to stay in the trading hall.
+"I have lived through monsoons.
+I doubt this will be worse."

+"Maybe not, but I bet it'll be a lot colder," Sergeant Dorbu said.
+He and his men had spent the afternoon washing the bodies of their fallen comrades and patching the holes and tears in their uniforms.
+Those who were well enough had scoured the woods for firewood as well, stacking it to make a pyre just down the hill from the fortress gate.
+Indy and Noxy had found him there, helping as best he could while three of the village elders laid a spiderweb net over the wood so that it wouldn't blow away.

+Kulbinder sniffed.
+"Storm or not, someone should be on patrol.
+But I agree, it would be best if the men stayed warm."

+"How---how is Thokmay doing?"
+Noxy asked hesitantly.

+The tiger looked at her for a moment before replying.
+"Well," he said.
+"He is strong, and Respected Gas got to him quickly.
+He will be well."